The curious paradox is that when I accept myself just as I am, then I can change."

 I hold a Master of Science (M.S.) in Clinical Mental Health Counseling from Western Carolina University and a Master of Divinity (M.Div) from Duke Divinity School.

-I have worked as a hospice bereavement counselor for five years, have counseled many bereaved persons and facilitated hundreds of grief support groups.
+I have worked as a hospice bereavement counselor since 2021, have counseled many bereaved persons and facilitated hundreds of grief support groups.

 I also worked as a healthcare chaplain for several years in settings such as acute and post-acute care, palliative and hospice care, and mental health care.